How to Set Up OpenVPN on a Synology NAS

 vpn server allow rules in firewall

-This process requires you to have a static IP address setup.
+This process requires you to have a static IP address set up on your NAS.
 If you don’t currently have a static IP address setup, read how to set up a static IP address here.

 • Create a port forwarding rule for UDP port 1194 to your Synology NAS’s IP address.
 In the example below, 192.168.1.220 is the IP address of my Synology NAS.